 Folks with Downs Syndrome, MS, amputees, visually impaired, (deaf people are at an advantage so they are not in the discussion here), mentally challenged, and even ‘normal’ have all participated with ease.
+Some children on the scary side of the autism spectrum have bailed due to sensory overload.
+Other mildly affected individuals have been just fine in their own head, without the yacking conversation heard above.
 Anxieties and emotional baggage are handicaps most likely to give divers trouble, not physical or neural malfunctions.
 People with the previously mentioned issues have had so many real difficulties, that they are unlikely to allow self conceived anxieties to stop them.
 How hard can this be?

 Can we go swimming while others dive?